luanvictorms/Dr.-Agenda/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Project Details and information about the setup and improvements to Dev Lifecycle

+- eslint -D for code quality
+- eslint-plugin-simple-import-sort -D for import sorting
+- tailwindcss -D for styling
+- @tailwindcss/postcss -D for tailwindcss
+- prettier-plugin-tailwindcss -D for tailwindcss sorting